rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ## Overview
-<p>captures video files from the default camera device.</p>
-<p>Only the foreground RhoElements application is given access to capture video, when an application is sent to the background any capture that is in progress will be canceled and it will automatically relinquish control of the video hardware.
+captures video files from the default camera device.Only the foreground RhoElements application is given access to capture video, when an application is sent to the background any capture that is in progress will be canceled and it will automatically relinquish control of the video hardware.
 When brought back to the foreground, an application previously using the video capture will have its previous configuration (eg. name etc.) reapplied to the plug-in automatically.
-Please note that any file transfer that is in progress continues even if the application is sent to the background.</p>
+Please note that any file transfer that is in progress continues even if the application is sent to the background.

-<h2>Enabling the API</h2>
+## Enabling the API

-<p>In order to use this API you must include the following extension in your <code>build.yml</code></p>
+In order to use this API you must include the following extension in your `build.yml`

-<pre><code>:::ruby
+    :::ruby
     extensions: ["mediacapture"]
-</code></pre>

-<h2>JavaScript Usage</h2>
+## JavaScript Usage

-<p>Be sure to review the <a href="/guide/api_js">JavaScript API Usage</a> guide for important information about using this API in JavaScript</p>
+Be sure to review the [JavaScript API Usage](/guide/api_js) guide for important information about using this API in JavaScript

-<h2>Ruby Usage</h2>
+## Ruby Usage

-<p>Be sure to review the <a href="/guide/api_ruby">Ruby API Usage</a> guide for important information about using this API in Ruby</p>
+Be sure to review the [Ruby API Usage](/guide/api_ruby) guide for important information about using this API in Ruby

 ##Methods